CarloLepelaars/skq/README.md

 ### Circuits from scratch

 You can also build your own custom circuits from scratch using individual gates.
-All gates are convertable to popular frameworks like Qiskit and OpenQASM.
+All gates can be converted to popular frameworks like Qiskit and OpenQASM.

 ```python
 from skq.gates import H, I, CX